linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 06 - Capital Allocation to Risky Assets.md

 When we shift wealth from the risky portfolio to the risk-free asset, we do not change the relative proportions of the various risky assets within the risky portfolio.
 Rather, we reduce the relative weight of the risky portfolio as a whole in favor of risk-free assets.

-For example, assume that the total market value of an initial portfolio is  $300,000, of which$ 90,000 is invested in the Ready Asset money market fund, a risk-free asset for practical purposes.
-The remaining  $210,000 is invested in risky securities—$ 113,400 in equities (E) and  $\$96,600$  in long-term bonds (B).
+For example, assume that the total market value of an initial portfolio is  \$300,000, of which\$ 90,000 is invested in the Ready Asset money market fund, a risk-free asset for practical purposes.
+The remaining  \$210,000 is invested in risky securities—\$ 113,400 in equities (E) and  $\$96,600$  in long-term bonds (B).
 The equities and bond holdings comprise “the” risky portfolio,  $54\%$  in E and  $46\%$  in B:

 $$
 E: \quad w _ {E} = \frac {1 1 3 , 4 0 0}{2 1 0 , 0 0 0} = .
 5 4